thakaj/music-blogger-frontend/README.md

 3. Run the command npm start to run the application.
 4. If you havent already clone the backend (https://github.com/thakaj/music-blogger) to your local environment.
 5. Run the command bundle install in your terminal to download the required gems to run this backend.
-6. Once they've been installed the required gems run the command shotgun to start the backend server.
+6. Once they've been installed the required gems run the command rails s to start the backend server.
 7. Once both files are running you will be able to use the application as intended.